britram/taps-transports/draft-ietf-taps-transports.md

 These functions provide support for detecting partial delivery of user messages and notifications.

-The SCTP socket API allows a fine-grained control of the protocol behaviour through an extensive set of socket options.
+The SCTP socket API allows a fine-grained control of the protocol behavior through an extensive set of socket options.

 The SCTP kernel implementations of FreeBSD, Linux and Solaris follow mostly